-V. THE PRATT & WHITNEY AIRCRAFT DIVISION
+VI.
+THE PRATT & WHITNEY AIRCRAFT DIVISION

-The Florida Research and Development Center is operated by Pratt & Whitney Aircraft, the major division of United Aircraft Corporation.
+The Florida Research and Development Center is a part of Pratt & Whitney Aircraft, the major division of United Aircraft Corporation.
 Pratt & Whitney Aircraft was organized in Connecticut in 1925 to design and build aircraft engines.
-Its first engine, revolutionary for its time, was the radial, air-cooled wasp.
+Its first engine, revolutionary for its time, was the radial, air-cooled Wasp.
 It was followed by the Hornet, the Twin Wasp, and the Double Wasp.
 These famous engines ultimately provided half the aircraft power used by the Allied air forces during World War II.
 With the advent of the jet age, the skills and technology developed by Pratt & Whitney Aircraft during the piston-engine era helped the division to move to the forefront in manufacture of jet engines.
-Pratt & Whitney Aircraft engines today power (more)

-The Pratt & Whitney Aircraft Division
+Pratt & Whitney Aircraft engines today power many of the nation's most advanced military and commercial aircraft.
+In addition to the work being carried out at its Florida Research and Development Center, Pratt & Whitney Aircraft is developing other space-age power systems.
+Among them are fuel cells -- devices which convert chemical energy directly to electricity -- for space and industrial use.